Trademark, Patent, and Copyright:

 - Anytime you include an image of the Chart in your own work, you must include attribution.

-- If you plan to publish or distribute your work commercially, contact us about licensing options.
+- If you wish to include the Color Vowel® Chart in a book, article, or other work, contact us about licensing options.

 Creative Commons Licensing: Educators, you'll love this!